-Meanwhile, I began volunteering my Saturday mornings as an intern at the Herb Shoppe, a local store where customers came to explore natural medicines and remedies.
+Meanwhile, I began spending my Saturday mornings as a volunteer intern at the Herb Shoppe, a local store where customers came to explore natural medicines and remedies.
 Surrounded by walls lined with tinctures, herbs, and tea blends, the shop was like a little paradise for me, as well as a classroom.
 I figured a few hours a week was a worthy investment of my time if I could expand my knowledge of natural goods and remedies and continue to immerse myself in the scene.
-It was important that I knew about my target customer.
-That made my decision-making skills sharper.
+It was important that I knew about my target customer—it made my decision-making skills sharper.
 Plus, I have a genuine enthusiasm for herbs and natural remedies, and I learned so much I could apply to my personal routine.
-Chris was happy to have the time with Oliver and even to go on pickup or delivery runs when I went to the shop on Saturdays and the markets on Sundays.
+When I went to the shop on Saturdays and the markets on Sundays, Chris was happy to have the time with Oliver, and went on pickup or delivery runs.

 By the end of 2012, my local retail accounts were emailing and calling to say my product was selling like crazy.
 I’d be mid-deodorant-making in the kitchen when I’d see the time and realize I had to rush to my shift at Grow and Make or the Herb Shoppe, or I’d get a call from the spa in need of a few new gallons of lotion.
 I simply didn’t have time for it all.
-I was ready to quit the part-time gigs that had been helping fund my business, and go all in.
-Chris and I knew how much we needed each month to survive (rent, food, childcare, etc.) and between his job, some savings, the knowledge that my parents could likely help in a pinch, and the faith that my business would continue to grow, we felt secure enough financially.
+I was ready to quit the part-time gigs that had been helping fund my company.
+Chris and I knew how much we needed each month to survive (for rent, food, childcare, etc.) and between his job, some savings, the knowledge that my parents could likely help in a pinch, and the faith that my business would continue to grow, we felt secure enough financially to go all in on my business.
 I was ready to put my whole self into Schmidt’s, and I knew if I invested all my time into my business, I could break beyond the limits of what I’d initially dreamt was possible.

 One night in December, as the holidays approached, I had a dream that my mom and grandma attended a craft fair and came to my booth.
 My Grandma Norrie, who had recently passed away, said, “Wow, this looks really nice.”
 Mom said, “Jaime knows what she’s doing.”
 Grandma laughed her little laugh and said, “Why, I know she does, Pam.”